Driving Biological Projects

 University of Wisconsin

 The Hardin Lab studies epidermal cell rearrangement in the C. elegans embryo using four-dimensional (4D) Nomarski microscopy.
 Previously, the lab relied on manual tracing of cells in these movies, making analysis and tracking slow.
-We’ve worked with the lab to create a FIJI script to find in-focus plane on 4D datasets, and a Cellpose2 model to segment the epidermal cells.
+We’ve worked with the lab to create a FIJI script to find an in-focus plane on 4D datasets, and a Cellpose2 model to segment the epidermal cells.
 We're now working to create an automatic scoring of intercalation defects using TrackMate and improving the model to detect all cells in the embryo.

 Amy Barczak